All Episodes

 Remember, the president stepped in and put him in better living conditions.

-Well, rather than conduct a proper investigation in search of the truth, the agent began with a predetermined conclusion and went about finding the evidence to support that conclusion while ignoring or suppressing anything that conflicted with the narrative.
+Quote, rather than conduct a proper investigation in search of the truth, the agent began with a predetermined conclusion and went about finding the evidence to support that conclusion while ignoring or suppressing anything that conflicted with the narrative.

 Congressman Duncan Hunter of California is taking a special interest in this.

-Uh thank you all for being with us.
+Thank you all for being with us.

 Appreciate it.

-And hey, this is uh Duncan.
+Hey, this is Duncan.

-Here's what's happening too.
+Here's what's happening, too.

-Well, you've been Duncan, you're reading what I'm reading.
+Well, Duncan, you're reading what I'm reading.

 You're reading two very different narratives here.

-So here's what they're doing.
+Here's what they're doing.

 They're sucking us into their lawyer narrative.

-Meaning, this is about do the American people want guys to go kill people for the country.
+Meaning, this is about, do the American people want guys to go kill people for the country?

 The American people ask for guys to serve on the front lines.